 - Add The Wet Ingredients: Add the wet ingredients to the dry ingredients.
 Mix with a spoon or spatula.

 - Bake: Bake the cornbread for 25 to 30 minutes.
-OR until a tester comes out clean from the center.
+Internal temperature of 201℉ or until a toothpick comes out clean.

-- Serve: Let cool for 5 minutes before serving.
+- Serve: Let the cornbread cool for 5 minutes before serving.
 My mom always served cornbread with honey butter.

 Jalapeno and Cheddar Corn Bread Recipe